SpongeBob SquarePants season 4: Production

 In November 2004, Tom Kenny, Bill Fagerbakke, and the rest of the crew confirmed that they had completed four new episodes for broadcast on Nickelodeon in early 2005, and planned to finish about 20 total for the then-fourth season.
 In particular, Kenny said, "Kids were happy watching them for the 3,000th time.
 It was the parents who've been busting my chops for new episodes."
 He remarked that it would be "the same show, the same sponge".
 On May 6, 2005, the season premiered with the episodes "Fear of a Krabby Patty" and "Shell of a Man".
 "Fear of a Krabby Patty" was the first episode to be broadcast after the show's intermission.
 It was written by C.H.
-Greenblatt and Paul Tibbitt, while Alan Smart served as animation director.
+Greenblatt and Paul Tibbitt, while Alan Smart served as animation director, it was also the final episode that Greenblatt worked on before he left the series.

 Animation was handled overseas in South Korea at Rough Draft Studios.
 Animation directors credited with episodes in the fourth season included Larry Leichliter, Andrew Overtoom, Smart, and Tom Yasumi.
 Episodes were written by a team of writers, which consisted of Casey Alexander, Steven Banks, Mike Bell, Luke Brookshier, Nate Cash, Zeus Cervas, Greenblatt, Tom King, Tim Hill, Kyle McCulloch, Dani Michaeli, Chris Mitchell, Mike Mitchell, Aaron Springer, Tibbitt, Vincent Waller, Tuck Tucker, and Erik Wiese.
 The storyboard directors for this season were Alexander, Bell, Brookshier, Cash, Cervas, Greenblatt, King, Chris Mitchell, Springer, Tuck Tucker, Brad Vandergrift, Waller, and Wiese.